jackocnr/intl-tel-input/README.md

 ```

 **setCountryData**
 Set all of the plugin's country data.
+Note: the data should be the same format as that above i.e. an array of objects.
 ```js
 $.fn.intlTelInput.setCountryData(countryData);
 ```